Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 For example, you can use an ordinary 150-quart (141 liters) beverage cooler for the chamber.
 Large-sized coolers have greater air capacity, which improves oxidation, and the spacious interior is easy to reach into to access the tea leaves.

-The interior material of most high-quality coolers is polypropylene which is FDA-approved for food contact (and the tea leaves shouldn’t touch the interior plastic anyway).
+The interior material of most high-quality coolers is polypropylene which is FDA-approved for food contact (and nor should the tea leaves touch the interior plastic in any case).

 One main lid with a small hatch for quick access is convenient for an oxidation chamber.
 The hatch allows you to pass through electrical cables and inspect the oxidizing tea leaves inside.
 It’s also helpful in regulating air temperature as the chamber heats up.